Caring for Dogs Before and After Surgery

 Also, talk to the surgeon and/or anesthesiologist about an epidural.
 I think such usage is fairly new, but the results can be amazing, especially for orthopedic surgeries.
 See the article A painless approach to pain management and Epidurals at the Veterinary Anesthesia Support Group for more information on these drugs and procedures.

 If you use any of these drugs, discontinue and notify your vet immediately if your dog shows any signs of problems whatsoever.
 These may include any of the following: vomiting, diarrhea, dark or bloody stools, changes in appetite, changes in the frequency or or amount of urination and drinking, yellowing of the whites of the eyes, or any behavioral change such as aggression or lethargy, disorientation, staring off into space, circling, lack of coordination when walking, or hyperactivity.
 Never give your dog human medications such as Tylenol (Acetaminophen), Advil (ibuprofen), or Aleve (naproxen), they can be very dangerous for dogs (and even more so for cats).
-Aspirin is OK, particularly the buffered kind, such as Ascriptin or Vetrin, if given with food (do not give aspirin to cats).
+Aspirin is OK, particularly the buffered kind, if given with food (do not give aspirin to cats).
+Note that aspirin can be dangerous if given within one to two weeks of other NSAIDs such as Rimadyl, Deramaxx, or Metacam.
+See the section on NSAIDs in my Chronic Pain page for more information.

 Holistic alternatives include very high potency Arnica, such as 1M, or other specific homeopathic remedy, and acupuncture.
 Acupuncture has been shown to be effective in relieving pain; many people believe that homeopathy is helpful, though I am not one of them.